Implementing server-side malware scanning with ClamAV in Node.js

-In this DevTip, we'll explore how to implement server-side malware scanning using ClamAV in a Node.js application.
+In this DevTip, we will explore how to implement server-side malware scanning using ClamAV in a Node.js application.
 By integrating ClamAV, you can scan uploaded files for malware before processing or storing them, significantly enhancing your web application's security.

 What is ClamAV?

 ClamAV is an open-source antivirus engine designed to detect trojans, viruses, malware, and other malicious threats.
-It's widely used for mail gateway scanning and can be easily integrated into various applications for file scanning.
+As of January 2025, ClamAV's latest stable version is 1.4.2, with version 1.4.x being the current LTS release.
+It is widely used for mail gateway scanning and can be easily integrated into various applications for file scanning.

 Why implement server-side malware scanning?